Terms and Conditions

 We do require a signed agreement before work can commence.
 Only a signed contract binds the Client with the Supplier terms and conditions.

-Exalt Media is a digital marketing agency based in the United Kingdom.
+Exalt Digital Media Ltd trading as Exalt Media is a digital marketing agency registered and based in the United Kingdom.

 Our service and these Terms and Conditions shall be governed by and construed in accordance with the laws of England and Wales and the parties hereby submit to the exclusive jurisdiction of the English courts.

 Regardless of currency, all invoices and payable charges for our service originate from the United Kingdom and, as such, we are a United Kingdom based company trading in the United Kingdom for tax purposes.

 1.1 “Client” means the individual or organisation that buys or agrees to buy the Services from the Supplier